 What pipe size should I use for a roll cage?

+Do not use pipe!
+Use Tube!
+We explain the difference in the tech section here on our web page.
 Commonly, 1.5” x 0.12” thickness or 1.75” x 0.12” thickness DOM tubes are used.
 DOM tubes provide the benefit of an extremely tight ID and OD tolerance.
+We discuss the metal types in great detail earlier in this very article.

 How much tubing do you need for a roll cage?